-\begin{proof} By definition the class $\Lifts$ is hereditary, isomorphism closed, has a joint embedding property. $\Lifts$ is countable, because there are only countably many structures in $\Forb(\F)$ (because type $\Delta$ is finite) and thus also countably many lifts.
-To show that $\Lifts$ is amalgamation class it remains to verify that $\Lifts$ has the amalgamation property.
+\begin{proof} The class $\Lifts$ is clearly hereditary, isomorphism closed and has the joint embedding property. $\Lifts$ is countable, because there are only countably many structures in $\Forb(\F)$ (because type $\Delta$ is finite) and thus also countably many lifts.
+Thus to show that $\Lifts$ is an amalgamation class it remains to verify that $\Lifts$ has the amalgamation property.

 Consider $\relsys{X},\relsys{Y},\relsys{Z}\in \Lifts$.
 Assume that structure $\relsys{Z}$ is substructure induced by both $\relsys{X}$ and $\relsys{Y}$ on $Z$ and without loss of generality assume that $X\cap Y=Z$.